Grants AI MVP

 Applying for a funding opportunity requires a customized proposal that fits unique content and formatting requirements.
 For each submission, a researcher must source requirements, write the proposal, and supply supplementary information.
 The proposal writing process is broadly consistent, but requires detailed knowledge at each step.

-How our Grants AI tool works
+How the Grants AI tool works

 Our solution is built as two separate tools.